kurtosis-tech/awesome-kurtosis/simple-api/README.md

 ddf04ab5ba64   kurtosis-simple-api   http: 8080/tcp -> http://127.0.0.1:50137   RUNNING
 ```

-We can see that the `kurtosis-simple-api` service is running on port 8080 inside the enclave and that it's mapped to port `50137` outside of Docker.
+We can see that the `kurtosis-simple-api` service is listening on port 8080 on the container inside the enclave
+and that it's mapped to port `50137` outside of Docker.
 This means that we can interact with the service using port `50137` as in this example (assuming `jq` is installed):

 ```shell